1. Laughter and smiles are vital for child development.

-Laughter and smiles are one of the most basic human behaviors.
-Babies smile within hours of being born in response to a warm sensation or a sweet smell, but laughter takes a bit more time to develop as it’s mechanisms are more complex.
+Laughter and smiles are some of the most basic human behaviors.
+Babies smile within hours of being born in response to a warm sensation or a sweet smell, but laughter takes a bit more time to develop as its mechanisms and the concept of sense of humor are more complex.

 As you probably already discovered, babies and toddlers learn a lot through imitation, and the development of a sense of humor is no different.
 Research has shown that a sense of humor is nurtured at home and each silly event helps foster this wonderful trait.

-The benefits of having a sense of humor include the development of a healthy self-esteem, empathy, and friendships; and it helps one laugh at themselves and become accepting of imperfections.
-Not only that, but research has shown that people with a sense of humor are happier and more optimistic, can handle differences and adversities well, experience less stress, and are at a lower risk for depression.
-What’s more, experts have identified that a robust sense of humor is a natural immune system booster.
+Its benefits include the development of healthy self-esteem, empathy, and friendships; and it helps people laugh at themselves and become accepting of imperfections.
+Sense of humor enhances social development in children, as it helps them learn to express themselves with others.
+And not only that, but research has shown that people with this sense are happier and more optimistic, can handle differences and adversities well, experience less stress, and are at a lower risk for depression.
+What’s more, experts have identified that a robust sense of humor is a natural immune system booster!

 So what can you do to develop your little one’s sense of humor?

-- Make funny faces and sounds: this type of visual humor can elicit laughter and smiles in your baby.
+- Make funny faces and sounds: This type of visual humor can elicit laughter and smiles in your baby.
 Since babies sense your joy, they are likely to imitate you.

-- Get silly and playful: unexpected situations like placing your baby’s diaper on a teddy bear’s head can be very funny.
-Between 9-15 months of age your little one begins to understand this and it may elicit some chuckling.
+- Get silly and playful: Unexpected situations like placing your baby’s diaper on a teddy bear’s head can be very funny.
+Between 9-15 months of age, your little one begins to understand this and it may elicit some chuckling.

-- Ignore the obvious: pretend you can’t find an object that is in plain sight or mix up objects such as a spoon and a fork.
-“I will eat my ice cream with this fork,” and have it fall back into the plate before it reaches your mouth.
+- Ignore the obvious: Pretend you can’t find an object that is in plain sight or mix up objects such as a spoon and a fork.
+“I will eat my ice cream with this fork” and have it fall back into the plate before it reaches your mouth.

-- Play chase, tickle, kiss: chasing games are a great way to crack your little one up.
+- Play chase, tickle, kiss: Chasing games are a great way to crack your little one up.
 Plus, it is a great way to bond and get active.